Has the holiday hubbub left you feeling a little frazzled?

 It was a great week, however, the day after our family Christmas dinner, I realized I looked a MESS!

-I never went for my monthly salon visit in November OR December!
+Looking at some pics we took, it painstakingly hit me that I never went for my monthly salon visit in November OR December!

 Not only did I look a mess, my body ached from not making time to exercise.

-I wasn’t just looking bad.
 Not taking care of myself physically was dragging me down mentally.

 I think I got so caught up in all the excitement of the season that I completely forgot a very important thing…